120th Infantry Regiment "Emilia": Cold War

 During the 1975 army reform the army disbanded the regimental level and newly independent battalions were granted for the first time their own flags.
-On 30 September 1976 the 52nd Fortification Infantry Regiment "Alpi" was disbanded and the next day the regiment's III Battalion in Ipplis was renamed 120th Fortification Infantry Battalion "Fornovo" and assigned the flag and traditions of the 120th Infantry Regiment "Emilia".
-To avoid confusion with the 155th Heavy Self-propelled Field Artillery Group "Emilia" the battalion's name was changed from "Emilia" to "Fornovo" to commemorate the 1495 Battle of Fornovo, which was fought by Italian forces against French forces crossing the Emilia region.
+On 30 September 1976 the 52nd Infantry Fortification Regiment "Alpi" was disbanded and the next day the regiment's III Battalion in Ipplis was renamed 120th Infantry Fortification Battalion "Fornovo" and assigned the flag and traditions of the 120th Infantry Regiment "Emilia".
+To avoid confusion with the 155th Heavy Self-propelled Field Artillery Group "Emilia" the battalion's name was changed from "Emilia" to "Fornovo" to commemorate the 1495 A.D.
+Battle of Fornovo, which was fought by Italian forces against French forces crossing the Emilia region.

 The battalion was assigned to the Mechanized Brigade "Isonzo" and consisted of a command, a command and services company, six fortification companies, and seven maintenance squads.
-The battalion was tasked with manning fortifications of the Alpine Wall along the Natisone river in case of war with Yugoslavia.
+The battalion was tasked with manning fortifications of the Alpine Wall between the Natisone river and the border with Yugoslavia from Capriva del Friuli in the South to the valleys just North of Cividale.

-For its conduct and work after the 1976 Friuli earthquake the battalion was awarded a Bronze Medal of Army Valour, which was affixed to the battalion's flag and added to the battalion's coat of arms.
+For its conduct and work after the 1976 Friuli earthquake the battalion was awarded a Bronze Medal of Army Valor, which was affixed to the battalion's flag and added to the battalion's coat of arms.

+In 1986 the Italian Army abolished the divisional level and brigades, which until then had been under one of the Army's four divisions, came under direct command of the Army's 3rd Army Corps or 5th Army Corps.
+As the Mechanized Division "Mantova" carried the traditions of the 104th Infantry Division "Mantova" and Combat Group "Mantova", which had both fought against the Germans during the Italian campaign of World War II the army decided to retain the name of the division.
+On 30 September 1986 the Mantova's division command in Udine was disbanded and the next day the command of the Mechanized Brigade "Isonzo" moved from Cividale del Friuli to Udine, where the command was renamed Mechanized Brigade "Mantova".
+The brigade retained the Isonzo's units, including the 120th Infantry Fortification Battalion "Fornovo".

+On 10 October 1986 battalion took over the duty to maintain the fortifications along the Tagliamento river from the disbanded 73rd Infantry Fortification Battalion "Lombardia".

+Recent times

-On 10 October 1986 battalion took over the duty to maintain the fortifications along the Tagliamento river from the disbanded 73rd Fortification Infantry Battalion "Lombardia".
-With the end of the Cold War the Italian Army began to draw down its forces and fortification infantry units were some of the first units to disband.
-On 30 November 1991 the 63rd Fortification Infantry Battalion "Cagliari" and 120th Fortification Infantry Battalion "Fornovo" were disbanded and the flags of the 63rd Infantry Regiment "Cagliari" and 120th Infantry Regiment "Emilia" were transferred on 5 December 1991 to the Shrine of the Flags in the Vittoriano in Rome.
+After the end of the Cold War the Italian Army began to draw down its forces and Infantry Fortification units were some of the first units to disband.
+On 30 November 1991 the 63rd Infantry Fortification Battalion "Cagliari" and 120th Infantry Fortification Battalion "Fornovo" were disbanded and the flags of the 63rd Infantry Regiment "Cagliari" and 120th Infantry Regiment "Emilia" were transferred on 5 December 1991 to the Shrine of the Flags in the Vittoriano in Rome.